maxemileffort/paper-grading-assistant/README.md

 The dataset has different scales for each essay set, which were all standardized as a score out of 100.
 These were then all given a "Letter Grade" (A, B, C, D, or F), which is the class that we are trying to predict.

 Additionally, Topic Modeling was used to examine the similarities between paragraphs.
-That was used to help a teacher leave feedback about how well a student organizes his thoughts.
+The idea there is to help a teacher leave feedback about how well a student organizes his or her thoughts.

 More on these explained in the next section.